microsoft/microsoft-ui-xaml-specs/active/ButtonStyles/ButtonStyles.md

 # Button Styles detailed design spec / redline
-This spec lists out all the details of button styles design that should be updated as part of [#1054](https://github.com/microsoft/microsoft-ui-xaml/issues/1054).
-Depending on schedule and other unforseen circumstances, not all could be implemented so this does not represent a final plan yet.

-## Button styles
-There are three main button styles Windows application might consider using depeneding on type of usage:
+This spec provides the systematic approach to coherent visual styles used for Buttons.
+This also have an overlap to what we are doing with the CheckBox visual change, but this spec covers Button only.

+## Shared Visual Styles
+Many of our controls use the following visual styles:
-1. Standard (fill)
+1. Fill
-2. Primary
+2. Accent
-3. Ghost (outline)
+3. Outline

+Here is an example of these visual styles used for Buttons.
 ![StyleDefinitions](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/user/chigy/ButtonStyles/active/ButtonStyles/Images/StyleDefinitions3.png)

-Outline style is less visible to users compared to Fill style and are more appropriate to be used on form type of UI where it is not the [**default button**](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs#defaultbutton).
+* **Fill**
+    *  The default style used for Buttons on Windows, thus built as a default button visual style for WinUI.

-* **Standard (fill)** – It is the default for Windows and most common button style.
-It can be used on most backgrounds reliably and will keep UI clear and understandable.
+    *  It can be used on most backgrounds reliably and will keep UI clear and understandable.
+* **Accent**
-* **Primary** – It is for highlighting your primary action at a given moment.
-A very good example is use of this style in [Dialog control](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs#defaultbutton).
-Use only one of these at a time in order to keep a clear emphasis on a single course of action.
+    * A visual style suitable for highlighting your primary action at a given moment.
+A very good example is use of this style in [Dialog control's DefaultButton](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs#defaultbutton).
+    * Use only one of these at a time in order to keep a clear emphasis on a single course of action.
+* **Outline**
+    * This style is less visible to users compared to Fill style and are more appropriate to be used on form type of UI where less visual hierarchy might be desired.
-* **Ghost (outline)** – As the name indicates, it is subtle style and may not work well on images or non uniformly colors surfaces.
+    * It is subtler style compared with other styles and may not work well on images or non uniformly colors surfaces.

-Either fill or ghost style buttons may be used as desired for your application, however use them in a consistent manner within your UI.
+You can choose to use buttons using either fill or outline visual styles as desired for your application, however use them in a consistent manner within your UI.
 This will help your user navigate your app's UI with less effort.

 ## The anatomy of button
 ![anatomy](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/user/chigy/ButtonStyles/active/ButtonStyles/Images/Anatomy.png)